jgruber/icontrollx-fsi/README.md

 - the specified RPM package
 - the specified signature file
-- an installer script which validates the RPM package with the on box TMOS public PEM key
+- an installer script which validates the RPM package with the onbox TMOS public PEM key
 - an iControl REST installer script to install the validated RPM and show the installer task status

 There are no needed changes to the BIG-IP to support the use of FSI installers.

-If an remote orchestrator has SSH access to a BIG-IP, the installation of iControl LX RPMs is a simple workflow:
+If an remote orchestrator has SSH access to a BIG-IP, the installation of iControl LX RPMs using FSI files is a simple workflow:

 Step 1.
-Upload the FSI to the remote BIG-IP
+Upload the installer file to the remote BIG-IP

 ```scp f5-declarative-onboarding-1.5.0-8.noarch.rpm.fsi root@bigip:/tmp/```